 There’s such a wide spectrum of family values when it comes to screens and devices in our children’s lives.
-And we all want wholesome media choices for children.
+And I think we’d all agree that we want wholesome media choices for children.

 And at the same time, I embrace the reality that many if not most conscious, loving families in the 21st century are watching movies and shows…

 My Family’s Experience

 When I was raising my three children (they’re all adults now), we took a minimal-screens approach.
 We created the tradition of Pizza Movie Night on Saturdays.
 We didn’t have any TV-watching at our house while the boys were under around age 9 or so.
 But all their friends had TV time…so this was our solution!
 Plus we had a new baby in the house…

 If you’re a no-screens family, I support you 100%.
 Stay with what works and makes sense for you!

 And if you do allow screen-time for your family, then great.
 I hope I can help you consider the content your children view, and give you some ideas and options to keep your children from feeling overwhelmed, stressed, or burdened by what they are consuming.

 My team and I have been doing research on what other Waldorf-inspired families are consuming for media in their homes, and we’re bringing that to you along with top picks from our three families.
 We brought together some of the best stuff out there, though probably we’ve missed a few good options…so, please leave any recommendations in the comments section!